 TL;DR Many Reasons to Enjoy the Elladan and Elrohir Missions

 The Further Adventures of Elladan and Elrohir take you from Rivendell to Lothlórien and back again within about 1½ hours of gameplay!
 Yet the story is written really well, how the brothers interact is touching, and you travel through some of LOTRO’s most beautiful scenery.
 The combat mechanics vary enough to keep that side of it interesting, while also taking in locations and events critical to LOTR lore.
 I highly recommend you run Elladan and Elrohir’s Missions at least once – but do not rush them!
 You’ll reach the end soon enough.
 Enjoy the journey and see the tokens and XP as bonuses, rather than the aim of it all.
+And do take a look at other LOTRO Missions to mix up your levelling experience too.
 Have fun!